A photo essay by Simone Lee

 Ngah Ibrahim succeeded his father, Long Jaafar as the Malay chieftain of Larut.
 He fortified his mansion by building thick brick walls around it, resisting the violence between the Ghee Hin and Hai San fights.
 Part of the wall was damaged by a Japanese war plane which crashed into it.
 In the mansion are stories and artifacts belonging to Ngah Ibrahim and showcased what the mansion was used as after Ngah Ibrahim was exiled in Seychelles.
 He was never allowed to return and died in Singapore (1887).
 In 2006, his remains were exhumed from Masjid Al-junied and reinterred in the compound of his grand old mansion which now is the Matang Museum.

 Upon our return in Singapore, a fellow member of the Heritage Singapore – Bukit Brown group asked, “did you guys do anything else in Taiping but eat?”, questioning the amount of food postings (and food) we had on the our Facebook pages.
-We certainly did and visited many more places apart from the ones featured in this write-up but there are simple too much to write in just one post.
+We certainly did and visited many more places apart from the ones featured in this write-up but there is simply too much to write in just one post.
 Besides, the best way to learn more about a place is to be there in person.
 There are many more that we didn’t get to explore.
 We certainly fell-love with Taiping’s charm and hope to go back in the near future.

 If you do plan to visit Taiping, do contact Lee Ah Kew through http://ahkew.blogkaki.net